dapr/docs/concepts/README.md

 * [**Pub-sub**](./publish-subscribe-messaging/pub-sub-messaging.md)

-  Pub-sub is a loosely coupled messaing pattern where senders (or publishers) publishes messages to a topic, to which subscribers subscribe.
+  Pub-sub is a loosely coupled messaging pattern where senders (or publishers) publishes messages to a topic, to which subscribers subscribe.
 Dapr natively supports the pub-sub pattern.

 * [**Secrets**](./components/secrets.md)